MultiplatformKickstarter/website/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-# Kickstart your business
+# Kickstart your business faster

-Developed by industry veterans, *Multiplatform Kickstarter* is the first **Open Source** *template* that will help you to kickstart your business in no time.
+Developed by industry veterans, *Multiplatform Kickstarter* is the first **Open Source** *template* with all the boilerplate code needed to help you to kickstart your business in no time.

 Based in **Kotlin Multiplatform (KMP)** and **Compose Multiplatform**, with few simple steps you will have up and running applications for **Android**, **iOS** and **Desktop** using **Ktor** as the server. (and in the near future also **Web**)